Jocarnail/rust-wasm-exercise/GAMEOFLIFE.md

 Not bad.
 Not sure why the guide uses a js crate instead of a generic rust random crate.

 ### Refactoring cells as single bit
-For now I will do this in a branch
+For now I will do this in a branch.

+git is a great thing.

+## Testing game of life